maxfischer2781/cpy2py/README.rst

 * Any pickle'able callable can be dispatched to another interpreter.

-* Object functionality is almost fully covered!
+* Objects can natively support twinterpreters.

-  * Objects may reside in any interpreter and transparently interact.
+  * Objects may be set to reside in any interpreter.

+  * Once created, objects use :py:mod:`cpy2py` completely transparently.

   * Both class and instance attributes work as expected.

-  * Methods, classmethods and staticmethods work transparently.
+    Methods, classmethods, staticmethods and descriptors are fully supported.

   * Inheritance is fully supported, including multiple inheritance.
     Affiliation to interpreters can be changed freely.